CS5008Fall2025/homework-speed-comparison-skakked/Report.md

 1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
 You can use any resource you like to answer the question.

+   > Discuss the differences of an array and a linked list.
+When would you want to use one over the other?

+   > An array stores elements in contiguous memory, which allows instant access by index in $O(1)$ time.
+However, inserting or deleting in the middle is costly because elements must be shifted to keep order.
+Arrays are efficient when the size is fixed or changes infrequently, and when random access or cache performance matters.
+A linked list stores elements as nodes connected by pointers.
+Each node can be anywhere in memory, and access is sequential, taking $O(n)$ time to reach a position.
+Insertions and deletions are efficient once the position is known since only pointers change.
+Linked lists are useful when frequent insertions or deletions occur, especially at the front, or when the total size is unknown.
+We use an array for fast lookups and predictable size, and a linked list for flexible, frequent modifications.

 2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.

 ## References